Respaired/Avadec_12hz_44khz/README.md

 # What is this ?

-This is a custom audio codec. <br>
+This is a custom speech tokenizer. <br>

 - The Encoder was borrowed from `kyutai/mimi` while the decoder is trained from scratch using a different architecrue, higher sampling rate (44.1khz) and other modifications. <br>
 it should sound much better in most use cases. <br>